AmigoNiko/Evaluation-Tasks/README.md

 # Evaluation Tasks for Adserver

-## Javascript Developer Position

-In order to evaluate the skills needed for the Adserver Javascript developer position, we request applicants to provide solutions for the following tasks, together with several test scenarios that prove their solution.

 ## Task.01 - Efficient Integer Conversion

 Create a function called, that accepts a positive integer and converts it into 1 in the most